Kevin McCloud: Television

 In September 2012, McCloud presented Kevin McCloud's Man Made Home on Channel 4, a four-part series where he constructed a cabin in the woods, with an emphasis on sustainable, locally sourced and environmentally responsible materials and techniques.
 In 2013, the cabin was moved to the seaside near Watchet on the Somerset coast to film a second four-part series of the show with a more "beach shack" theme.
 In August 2013, McCloud took part in the Blue Anchor to Minehead RNLI Raft Race, as part of the filming of the series.
 His raft got 20 yards off shore before being towed the rest of the way.

 In June 2015, McCloud fronted Escape to the Wild.
 He went to four different British families around the world who have left Britain behind to a life in far-flung remote destinations: one on a desert island in the south Pacific nation of Tonga, one near a volcano in Chile, one in the middle of a jungle in Belize and the final in Jämtland in Sweden.

 McCloud's television series Kevin McCloud's Rough Guide to the Future, released in 2020, is a three-part series on Channel 4 featuring Alice Levine, Jon Richardson and Phil Wang.
 The three comedians are sent around the world to take a light-hearted look at some of the planet's biggest issues and the technology that could offer solutions.

 In 2020, McCloud narrated Celebrity Snoop Dogs, which gave viewers a chance to see inside celebrities' homes via a camera attached to the celebrities' dogs.

+In 2026 he presented Kevin McCloud's Listed Britain for More4, a series featuring Grade I listed buildings around the United Kingdom.

 Podcast

 In 2025, McCloud launched the podcast "Tim & Kev's Big Design Adventure," with Tim Ross, an Australian television presenter with an interest in design and architecture.
-The podcast was in the works for over two years, with each episode discussing different architectural buildings they've visited and general conversation.
+The podcast was in the works for over two years, with each episode discussing different architectural buildings they had visited and general conversation.